Learn how to make Baked Eggs 5 Ways in the oven! Try different flavours like ham and asparagus, broccoli cheddar and mushroom spinach.

 The cooking time depends on what level of doneness you want your baked eggs.
 For runny yolks, bake for 12 minutes; for medium yolks, bake for 14 minutes; and for hard yolks, bake for 18 minutes.

 I find that muffin tins are the easiest way to meal prep a bunch of eggs at one time and they work just as well as ramekins in cooking the eggs evenly.
-You'll see many baked egg recipes calling for ramekins and they do work well in terms of elevating the presentation.
-Ramekins are also a little bit easier to clean in terms of just throwing them in the dishwasher afterward and are easy to eat out of.
+Ramekins are a little bit easier to clean since you can just throw them in the dishwasher, but muffin tins will be fine if they're all you have on hand.

 Mushroom & Spinach